minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant.rst

    * - :guilabel:`Expose MinIO Service`
      - The MinIO Operator by default directs the MinIO Tenant services to request an externally accessible IP address from the Kubernetes cluster Load Balancer if one is available to access the tenant.

-       Most public cloud Kubernetes infrastructures include a global Load Balancer which meets this requirement.
+       .. cond:: eks

+          If your EKS cluster includes the :aws-docs:`AWS Load Balancer Controller add-on <eks/latest/userguide/aws-load-balancer-controller.html>`, enabling this setting directs the load balancer to assign an address to the Tenant services.

+          Other load balancers *may* function similarly depending on their configuration.

+       .. cond:: not eks

-       Other Kubernetes distributions *may* include a load balancer that can respond to these requests.
+       Your Kubernetes distributions *may* include a load balancer that can respond to these requests.
+       Installation and configuration of load balancers is out of the scope of this documentation.

    * - :guilabel:`Expose Console Service`
      - Select whether the Tenant should request an IP address from the Load Balancer to access the Tenant's Console.

-       Most public cloud Kubernetes infrastructures include a global Load Balancer which meets this requirement.
+       .. cond:: eks

+          If your EKS cluster includes the :aws-docs:`AWS Load Balancer Controller add-on <eks/latest/userguide/aws-load-balancer-controller.html>`, enabling this setting directs the load balancer to assign an address to the Tenant services.

+          Other load balancers *may* function similarly depending on their configuration.

+       .. cond:: not eks

-       Other Kubernetes distributions *may* include a load balancer that can respond to these requests.
+       Your Kubernetes distributions *may* include a load balancer that can respond to these requests.
+       Installation and configuration of load balancers is out of the scope of this documentation.

    * - :guilabel:`Set Custom Domains`
      - Toggle on to customize the domains allowed to access the tenant's console and other tenant services.